omg-someone-actually/chattingbot/README.md

 # chattingbot
 A simple chatting bot, no AI, mainly for a few servers.

-For setup, go to https://repl.it (*I am reccomedning this so everyone can use it and its the simplest*) Go to the top right and create a new project, make it a "python" project.
+For setup, go to https://repl.it (*I am reccomedning this so everyone can use it and its the simplest*) <hr>
+Go to the top right and create a new project, make it a "python" project.
 Copy paste the code.
 Go to https://discord.com/developers/applications and make a new application, name it whatever you want your bot to be named.